 What level is the course and do I need any particular skills?

-You should have studied Greek for three years and should have completed Classical Greek 4 Lower - terms 1 & 2, or have equivalent experience.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also to take part in class and group discussions on the readings.

 How will I be taught, and will there be any work outside the class?

 Whole class work and some group work; translation, grammar instruction, grammatical exercises.
 The course

 requires at least 2 hours’ focused homework per week.

 Are there any other costs?
 Is there anything I need to bring?